 Note that dogs will need to remain on-leash if a sporting event is taking place.
 For a map and further details, see the City of Fremantle website.

-Dog-Friendly Dining in Fremantle
+Dog-Friendly Cafes in Fremantle

 There’s plenty of dog-friendly dining spots in Fremantle, especially at Fremantle Boat Harbour, with its many waterfront restaurants.